 Related: Best Credit Cards for Teenagers

-What is an Authorized User?
+What Is an Authorized User?

 Because minors can’t have credit cards held directly in their names, if they need to have access to a credit card, that will require being added to a parent or guardian’s credit card as an authorized user.